kyberdrb/installed_packages_linux/README.md

         - check `Restore previous session`
         - uncheck `Ctrl+Tab cycles through tabs in recently used order`
     - Extensions
-        - uBlock Origin - see `uBlock Origin` setup somewhere here
+        - uBlock Origin - see `uBlock Origin` setup somewhere in this file
+        - Auto Tab Discard - set tab unloading delay to 5 mins in `Discard inactive tabs after [] minutes (zero to disable) ...`
     - Enable hardware acceleration
         - There are multiple methods how to enable HW video acceleration in Firefox.
 I'm listing some of them, for reference.
         - In any case, install the extension `h264ify` or [`enhanced-h264ify` (I'm using this one)](https://addons.mozilla.org/sk/firefox/addon/enhanced-h264ify/) extension to enable only, prefferably, h264 codecs because they're usually hardware accelerated by most GPUs and their drivers.